Dirndl: Decline and resurgence (1945–present)

-Nevertheless, many others continued to wear the dirndl as a dress for festive occasions, both in the countryside and in cities such as Munich.
-Dirndls were regarded as suitable clothing for attending church, public holidays, Oktoberfest and other festive occasions.
-The dirndl was especially popular in Bavaria as a bridal dress.
+Nevertheless, many others continued to wear the dirndl as a dress for festive occasions, both in the Bavarian countryside and in cities such as Munich.
+Dirndls were regarded as suitable clothing for attending church, public holidays, Oktoberfest and other festive occasions, and were especially popular as bridal dresses.

 A wider revival of interest came with the 1972 Summer Olympics in Munich.
-Led by Silvia Sommerlath (now Queen Silvia of Sweden), the hostesses wore sky-blue dirndls as a promotion of Bavarian identity.
+Led by Silvia Sommerlath (later Queen Silvia of Sweden), the hostesses wore sky-blue dirndls as a promotion of Bavarian identity.
 Culture historian Simone Egger comments, "As (Sommerlath) in 1972 made headlines as an Olympia hostess in a dirndl, then every woman wanted to have a dirndl."

 In the 1980s, there was a further revival of interest in the dirndl, as traditional clothing was adopted by the environmental and anti-nuclear movements.
 The rural connotations of the clothing and the fact that it is produced from natural, rather than synthetic materials, go well with a desire to return to a "world that is intact".

 Beginning in the late 1990s, dirndls and lederhosen experienced a boom in Austria and Bavaria, with some commentators speaking of a "dirndl Renaissance".
 By 2013, it had become standard for every young Bavarian to have traditional clothing in their wardrobe.
 This increased interest in traditional clothing was noticed by fashion houses.
 Since the 2000s, increasing numbers of fashion houses have become involved in designing and selling high-end versions.
 The garment was praised in 2001 by designer Vivienne Westwood during a visit to a fashion event in Austria.
 When some of the attendees criticised the garment as old-fashioned, she responded, "I do not understand you Austrians.
 If every woman wore a dirndl, there would not be any more ugliness".
 Subsequently, Westwood and her husband were honoured with the tile "Ambassador for Tracht" in 2010.